Moosieus/blog/content/paradex.md

 * The results of your search queries map to the Ecto schemas and associations you've already defined in your project.
 There's no need to marshall or re-query things from json.
 * Changes to your search index can be handled in your existing migration workflow.

-Here's an example from Paradex's test suite, along with a snippet of the query results:
+Here's a workalike query from the example above:
 ```elixir
 import Ecto.Query
 import Paradex